-How IVR Can Improve Your Customer Service & Call Center
+How IVR Can Improve Your Customer Service

 Articles published July 15, 2019

-IVR is a telephony system that gets the customer to the right agent or answer based on the menu options they choose.
+IVR is a telephony system — a form of communications technology — that gets the customer to the right agent or answer based on the menu options they choose.
 IVR has quickly become an industry standard, providing companies with cost savings and organizational efficiencies, not to mention increased customer satisfaction.

-Most IVR systems will allow users to select options either using the keypad on their phone or through a natural language menu, making it easier for a customer to navigate to the right area.
-An IVR menu can be structured in whatever way makes the most sense for your organization, whether that is based on department, products, or issue type.
+Most IVR systems prompt users to select options either using the keypad on their phone or through a natural language menu, making it easier for the customer to navigate to the right department or service area without being transferred around.

-Increased Call Center Efficiency
+1. Increased Call Center Efficiency

 With an interactive voice response system in place, customer calls are routed more quickly to the highest skilled agent, ultimately leading to a faster time to resolution.
-That’s because the system menu is structured in such a way that allows the customer to select the option that places them in a queue to speak to the person with the highest level of knowledge on their particular issue.
+That’s because the system menu is structured in such a way that allows the customer to select the option that places them in the best available queue.
+There they can speak to the person with the highest level of knowledge on their particular issue.

 In the world of customer service, your goal is to make sure the customer is satisfied as quickly as possible.
 Faster resolutions and fewer transfers help increase customer satisfaction and help your organization gain efficiencies.

-Set Inbound Call Priority
+2. Set Inbound Call Priority

-Conduct Customer Service Surveys
+3. Conduct Customer Service Surveys

-With an IVR system you can decide which questions to ask your customers and then measure their responses.
+With an IVR system, you can decide which questions to ask your customers and then measure their responses.
 This data is then stored within the phone system and can be used to inform your strategy and help improve your customer service capabilities.

-Recommending channels for faster service like chat on the website or via SMS can help reduce call volume.
-While agents can only handle one phone call at a time, it is much easier to manage multiple chats or text messages simultaneously, increasing the rate at which customer issues are resolved.
+Recommending channels for faster service like chat functionality on the website or via SMS can help reduce call volume.
+While most agents can only handle one phone call at a time, it is much easier to manage multiple chats or text messages simultaneously, increasing the rate at which customer issues are resolved.